DevNambi/sql-server-regex/README.md

 # Testing

 This work has been tested, both for functionality and performance.
-See for yourself at:

 * [Unit Testing](/test/unit-tests.md)
 * [Performance Testing](/test/perf-tests.md)